solidjs/solid-router/README.md

 ### `createAsync`

 This is light wrapper over `createResource` that aims to serve as stand-in for a future primitive we intend to bring to Solid core in 2.0.
 It is a simpler async primitive where the function tracks like `createMemo` and it expects a promise back that it turns into a Signal.
-Reading it before it ready causes Suspense/Transitions to trigger.
+Reading it before it is ready causes Suspense/Transitions to trigger.

 ```jsx
 const user = createAsync(() => getUser(params.id))
 ```

-`createAsync` is designed to only work with cached functions otherwise it will over fetch.
-If not using `cache`, continue using `createResource` instead.

 ### `action`